 - Submit a completed application form with a nonrefundable application fee of \$45 - Submit one official copy of a transcript from each institution of higher learning attended, including documentation of graduation from an accredited four-year college or university.
-The transcript(s) should be - sent directly from the institution(s) attended to The Graduate School of the College of Charleston. - Non-degree students may be permitted to register for up to 12 semester hours of credit prior to applying for admission to the program.
+The transcript(s) should be sent directly from the institution(s) attended to The Graduate School of the College of Charleston. • Non-degree students may be permitted to register for up to 12 semester hours of credit prior to applying for admission to the program.
 Non-degree students who have taken in excess of 12 semester hours of graduate courses in English must have written permission from the Joint Program Committee to continue enrollment in a non-degree status.
 Application Deadlines The Joint Program Committee will consider completed applications for the regular degree program on the following dates: Fall: May 1 Spring: November 1 Summer: April 1 Applications will be considered year round for non-degree students.
 Plan of Study In consultation with the program director, each degree-seeking candidate will develop a plan of study that includes coursework at both institutions.
 Courses Graduate study in English demands extensive reading and writing, thorough research, and advanced literary analysis.
 Only graduate students will be automatically enrolled.
 However, advanced undergraduates - upper-level students in English and related fields - may request enrollment in 500-level classes.
 To do this they will need permission from the instructor and the Joint Program Committee.
 No more than two 500-level courses may be taken by an undergraduate.
 Courses at the 600- and 700- levels are for graduate students exclusively.
+Transfer Credit Policy An applicant or student of the M.A. in English program can seek approval from the Joint Program Committee to accept up to 12 transfer credit hours.
+These courses must have a grade of B or higher, and can count toward the M.A. in English degree requirements.
+Courses with a grade of "Pass" or "Satisfactory" will not be accepted.
 Master of Arts in English Degree Requirements The Master of Arts in English is conferred upon those candidates who successfully complete an approved program of study consisting of at least 36 semester hours of graduate credit with a cumulative GPA of 3.0.
-Specific requirements are listed below: Thesis Option - British Literature Before 1800 6 hours - British Literature After 1800 6 hours - American Literature 6 hours - Electives 12 hours - Thesis and Oral Defense of Thesis 6 hours - Comprehensive Examination - Demonstration of competency in one foreign language, ancient or modern Non-Thesis Option Same as above, except that the thesis requirement is dropped and the number of Elective hours increases to 18.
-Notes: At least one course must be a seminar.
+Specific requirements are listed below: Thesis Option - British Literature Before 1800 6 hours - British Literature After 1800 6 hours - American Literature 6 hours - Electives 12 hours - Thesis and Oral Defense of Thesis 6 hours - Comprehensive Examination - Demonstration of competency in one foreign language, ancient or modern Non-Thesis Option Same as above, except that the thesis requirement is dropped and the number of Elective hours increases to 18. • At least one course must be a seminar.